Moving to Finland to be with a family member

 - Is the sponsor a Finnish citizen, does he or she have a residence permit in Finland, or has he or she been granted asylum in Finland?

 Read more about the requirements for getting a residence permit, and find out what you should do, on the specific page of each application.
 If you are not sure what application form you should use, use the Application Finder to find out.

 - Applications: my other relative is in Finland

 The required amount of income depends on the size of your family.
-Not everyone who applies for a residence permit on the basis of family ties is required to have secure means of support.
+Not everyone who applies for a residence permit on the basis of family ties is required to have sufficient financial resources.
 Read more on the page Income requirement.

 Changes in your family ties